-- Oversee the development and implementation of a continuum of county-based responses to juvenile Delinquency and to set priorities for the use of grant funds. - Develop a comprehensive multi-agency juvenile justice plan that identifies resources and strategies for providing an effective continuum of responses for the prevention, intervention, supervision, treatment, and incarceration for youths, including strategies to develop and implement community-based placement options for youth who are defined in Welfare and Institutions Code Section 602.
+• Oversee the development and implementation of a continuum of county-based responses to juvenile crime and to set priorities for the use of grant funds.

+Develop a cComprehensive Mmulti-aAgency iJuvenile iJustice pPlan-(CMJJP) that identifies resources and strategies for providing an effective continuum of responses for theorime prevention, diversion, intervention, supervision, treatment, suppression, and alternatives to-incarceration for these-youths, including strategies to develop and implement community-based placement service options for youth who are defined in Welfare and Institution Code Section 602-or regionally based placement options that are evidence-based and culturally informed.